game-stop/veejay/veejay-current/veejay-server/doc/Installation.md

     gtk-3.0-dev libxml2-dev libsdl2-dev libjack0 libjack-dev jackd1

+Please note that on some debian like systems, package names for gtk may vary.
+If gtk-3.0-dev is missing, try libgtk-3-dev

 ## Build the veejay's applications

 Veejay is divided into multiple packages.
 Each must be build separately and in a specific order.